The Story of Ray Markman – Part 2

 Friday, 1:30 am

 Ray Markman claims, ‘I never worked a day in my life.’
-Now I wait for Alexander Harbinger and Loop Lonagan to give their analysis on boxes of research.
-The clock reads 1:30 when Loop and Alex finally file into my office.
-They each carry note pads as they sit across from me.
+Now I wait for Alexander Harbinger and Loop Lonagan to give their analysis based on boxes of old documents and memories.
+The clock reads 1:30 when Loop and Alex finally file in.
+They each carry thick note pads and plunk down in soft chairs across from my desk.
 From the way Loop pats his belly, I know they’re straight from some heavy lunch spot.

 Lonagan is first to speak.
 “Me and Alex want you should go first.”

-Harbinger responds: “Vee are at a point of disagreement.
-Perhaps you can set ze right tone.”
+Harbinger responds in his heavy German accent.
+“Vee are at a point of disagreement.
+Perhaps, Yon, you vill set ze right tone for the meeting.”

 I lick my lips.
 That sounds like trouble and I hesitate a moment wondering what’s under the surface.
+Each of us started with a bulging box of documents and I like what I found in mine.
 Finally: “Okay, I’ll kick it off.”
 I glance at my clipboard of notes.
 “Ray Markman is living one of the most interesting business careers I’ve ever researched.
 Right from an early age, I get the picture of an enthusiastic entrepreneur, just playing with the world.
 He attends Erasmus—first public high school in the country.
 Barbara Streisand is there.
 Ray sees Sid Luckman play high school football.
 Lainie Kazan, some Nobel prize winners, and other luminaries come out of that program.
 Ray runs the school paper.
 He figures he can get a scholarship to an Ivy League college but the faculty sells him on the University of Missouri—the first formal school of journalism in the world.
 Lots of illustrious figures go there.
 He sees Walter Cronkite.
 Meets the head of CBS, the head of NBC—all those guys.
-Connections that pay dividends later on.
+Connections that pay dividends later on.”

 “Well, yeah.”
 I turn a page.
 “This one’s interesting.
 He creates the Britannica Achievement in Life Award—you remember that.
 The award goes to people like Louis Armstrong, Hank Aaron, Ella Fitzgerald, Olympians, astronauts, singers, artists, athletes, academics, actors—it must be quite a rush doing that.”